 Let's begin.
 Connect to your machine using Putty and ensure that your machine is patched fully by using:

-Now that your machine is up to date we'll open the port necessary to connect to NxFilter once it's installed:
+Now that your machine is up to date we'll open the ports necessary to connect to NxFilter once it's installed.
+HTTP or port 80 is used to connect to the web GUI and port 53 is required to allow DNS requests from machines on your network.

 Now we'll download the RPM packages necessary to install NxFilter.
 Go to Rob Asher's NxFilter RPMs page here: